Ladies' Reading Room

 Our idea is to host seven public events in homage to the original Ladies Reading Room and their popular Current Events Club.

-Our Ladies Reading Room events will occur monthly, on the first Tuesday of each month, from April-October 2021 at the E.B.
-Foran Room at City Hall, each with a theme related to women’s equality that was relevant to women both in 1921 and 2021:
+Our Ladies' Reading Room events will occur monthly, on the first Tuesday of each month, from May-November 2021.
+Each event will have a theme that is related to women’s equality that is as relevant to women in 2021 as it was in 1921:

 These free events will be open to the public to attend in person (as per current COVID-19 safety levels) and will also be broadcast via Facebook Live.